Gyorche Petrov

-Gyorche Petrov Nikolov born Georgi Petrov Nikolov (April 2, 1865 – June 28, 1921), was a Bulgarian teacher and revolutionary, one of the leaders of the Bulgarian Macedonian-Adrianople Revolutionary Committees.
-He was their representative in Sofia, the capital of Principality of Bulgaria.
-As such he was also elected a member of the Supreme Macedonian-Adrianople Committee (SMAC), participating in the work of its governing body.
+Gyorche Petrov Nikolov, born Georgi Petrov Nikolov (April 2, 1865 – June 28, 1921), was a Macedonian Bulgarian teacher and revolutionary, one of the leaders of the Internal Macedonian Revolutionary Organization (IMRO).
+In his youth Petrov was involved in the Unification of Bulgaria and the subsequent Serbo-Bulgarian War.
+After the foundation of the IMRO he was its representative in Sofia, the capital of Principality of Bulgaria.
+As such he was also a member of the Supreme Macedonian-Adrianople Committee (SMAC), participating in the work of its governing body.
 During the Balkan Wars, Petrov was a Bulgarian army volunteer, and during the First World War, he was involved in the activity of the Bulgarian occupation authorities in Serbia and Greece.
-Subsequently, he participated in Bulgarian politics, but was eventually killed by order of the rivaling IMARO right-wing faction.
-Despite his Bulgarian self-identification, according to the post-World War II Macedonian historiography, he was an ethnic Macedonian.
+Subsequently, he participated in Bulgarian politics, but was eventually killed by the rivaling IMRO right-wing faction.